greenlion/FastBit_UDF/README.md

 There are two routines that make working with FastBit tables easier.
 There is a stored procedure that stores results in a table and optionally returns the result set, and there is a function that creaes an IN list from a FastBit resultset, for constructing lookup queries from FastBit results.

 ## fb_helper
-### Run a query, store the results in a table.
-Optionally return the results and drop the table.
+### Run a query, store the results in a table

-This function runs fastbit queries and stores the results in a table, optionally returning a resultset and optionally dropping the table (only useful if you return a resultset).
+This function runs fastbit queries and stores the results in a table.
+It can (optionally) return the contents of the table that was inserted into.
+Finally, the routine can drop the temporary table, which is useful if you have returned a resultset and no longer need the temporary table for further processing.

 * usage: fb_helper(table_path varchar, into_schema varchar, into_table varchar, query text, return_result bool, drop_result bool)
-* returns: when result_result=1, a resultset is produced, otherwise nothing is returned
+* returns: If result_result=1, a resultset is produced, otherwise nothing is returned.

 **Note:** This function automatically creates and removes intermediate files in @@tmpdir (usually /tmp)

 ```
+-- variables used here are just to show what each parameter is:
 mysql> call fb_helper(
 @index := '/tmp/fbtest',
 @schema:='test',